jradcliffe5/sfxc_workshop_2025/pulsar-processing.md

 --vmin -1 --vmax 1
 ```

+> Tipp: In case no plots are being shown with the command above, you may need to set the
+> environement variable `$DISPLAY`.
+Before starting the image as shown above, check what the
+> variable is set to in your terminal via
+> `echo $DISPLAY`
+> Once you're in the image, you need to set `$DISPLAY` to whatever the outcome is of the
+> above by running
+> `export DISPLAY=<output from above`

 <img src="figures/pulsar-processing/pr359a_ef_no0001_b1933_NoDedisp_waterfaller.png" alt="drawing" style="width: 60%;height: auto;" class="center"/>

 <a name="fig-1">**Figure 1**</a> - *Dynamic spectrum (main panel), frequency-collapses